github/docs/data/reusables/notifications/vulnerable-dependency-notification-options.md

 **Note:** The email and web/{% data variables.product.prodname_mobile %} notifications are:

-- _per repository_when {% data variables.product.prodname_dependabot %} is enabled on the repository, or when a new manifest file is committed to the repository.
+- _per repository_ when {% data variables.product.prodname_dependabot %} is enabled on the repository, or when a new manifest file is committed to the repository.

-- _per organization_ when a new vulnerability is discovered
+- _per organization_ when a new vulnerability is discovered.

 {% endnote %}